I'm Simon Nonnis, a frontend developer and

 Robot2 is my website where I talk about me and display my most relevant work.

-I've been building websites from 2009, freelancing until 2013 when I felt the need to work in a company environment and joined the Ignite Team.
-I've worked there for 2 years, learning to build mobile first, responsive websites with wordpress in the back-end.
+I've been building websites from 2009, freelancing until 2013 when I felt the need to work in an agency environment and joined the Ignite Team.
+I've worked there for 2 years, learning to build mobile first, responsive websites with wordpress powering the back-end.
 I was never a fan of frameworks and premium themes so I've built from scratch my own WP theme, ZeroWPTheme, that was quickly adopted as a foundation for every new project among the dev team.

 I gained an extensive experience on all phases of the development lifecycle, simplifying the collaboration process